OpenAPITools/openapi-generator/samples/client/petstore/java/jersey2-java6/docs/FakeApi.md

-For this test, the body for this request much reference a schema named `File`.
+For this test, the body for this request much reference a schema named &#x60;File&#x60;.

 ### Example